matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 ```

+***

 ## Memento Design Pattern

 ### What is a basic idea of the Memento Pattern?

 - Objects sometimes need to know how to save their state and go back to that saved state.

-The ability of an object to save its state.
+- The ability of an object to save its state.
-If an object can save its state, a relatively easy way to implement undo is to have the object "Reset"
+- If an object can save its state, a relatively easy way to implement undo is to have the object **Reset**
 to a previously saved state.
-Java have in build support for the Memento Pattern via the **Serializable** interface.
+- Java have in build support for the Memento Pattern via the **Serializable** interface.
-Any class that implements serializable, and in which all member variables are serializable
+- Any class that implements serializable, and in which all member variables are serializable
 can be written to file or read from file with minimal effort.
-The serializable interface has 2 methods - read object and write-object.
+- The serializable interface has 2 methods - read object and write object.

 ```java
 public class MyLittleClass implements Serializable {